 To make retail connections at the event, have lookbooks printed with all the details store owners need to place an order.
-Check out this article if you need info on putting together a professional lookbook and to see an example of one.
+Check out this article for info on putting together a professional lookbook and to see an example of one.

 Make the most of your existing customers and fans.
 They’ve already proven they love your handmade products so be sure to let them know about your event and give them a reason to visit you (covered in the next point).

 Give people who are familiar with your brand, a reason to come visit you.
 Make sure you’re still profiting but consider running a special promotion for the first ______ shoppers to stop by, a discount for Facebook fans that mention a particular post or send out coupons to your newsletter subscribers (here’s how to get a newsletter started in 10 minutes…trust me…your craft business needs one).
 You may even mail a flyer to your best customers offering them a “VIP deal” (which you can get creative with; maybe they get a free gift with purchase, a discount, or the ability to shop your products online before the event and have them set aside).

 You may want to organize a giveaway or draw for people who stop in your booth or sign up for your newsletter.
 Or you could give out samples of your handmade product to draw more shoppers in.

-Think about what type of promotion you want to run (if any) and determine what needs to be done to execute it.
+Think about what type of promotion to run (if any) and determine what needs to be done to execute it.

 Don’t just wing it, think about what shoppers should know about your handmade products, what you do differently from other vendors selling similar products and the features shoppers truly care about.
 This is essential when you’re having conversations with shoppers and to determine what should be mentioned in your signage.

 Need a little help in the sales department?
 Don’t we all? 😉 It was my least favorite part of craft shows but I did find ways to make it more natural and share info shoppers actually cared about.